 Rupeethon was founded by a core team of 6 members: Scott, Conor, Jon, Rich, Ian, and Doug.
-Since its founding, the Rupeethon team has remained in flux.
+Since its founding in 2009, the Rupeethon team has remained in flux.
 The original founders of Rupeethon all went to the same Long Island, NY high school.
 Over the years we have added crew members bringing in friends and friends of friends from college, work, and beyond.

 Below is our main cast.

 “Are we stealthier if we take off all our clothes?”

 “The gills are extremely tough.
 As long you have your gloves you’ll have no problem holding on and it won’t feel a thing.
 They already want to travel upstream.
 Just steer and keep your grip.”